scribd/Lucid/Documentation/Manual/CommandExtensions.md

 This will create for you the file `Extension.xcodeproj` which you can then open with Xcode.

-You can then start writing the code of you extension which should contain a main file.
+You can then start writing the code of your extension which should contain a main file.

 For example: